 The price risk refers to the risk resulting from changes in electricity market prices.
 The market price of electricity fluctuates greatly due to weather conditions, hydrology and emissions trading, for example.
 The Group obtains its electricity through deliveries that are partly fixed-price contracts and partly tied to the spot price of the price area of Finland, and in the latter case is therefore exposed to electricity price fluctuation.
-The price risk is partially hedged using standard electricity derivatives quoted on Nord Pool as hedging instruments.
+This price risk is no longer hedged.

-The nominal values of the derivatives totalled EUR 0.9 (2013: 2.5) million.
+There were no electricity derivatives at 31 December 2015 (2014: fair value EUR 0.9 million).
 Nord Pool's closing prices are used for market valuation of derivatives.
 The Group does not apply hedge accounting under IAS 39.